linkarzu/linkarzu.github.io/_posts/neovim/2025-07-23-all-neobean-basics.md

 - This allows me to navigate markdown files way faster
 - Now, I rarely use `outline.nvim`

+## Jump to diagnostics, spells, etc

+- I use `]` and which key will shop up
+- Mispellled word here
+- Diagnostic, ass, will show here

 ## You will feel like reinventing the `hjkl` wheel

 - Once you get a little bit of experience, you will feel like an overlord, and